Home » Articles Maps Photos Directory » U.S. History 19th Century Articles

 Abner Doubleday, Journal of American Heritage 2011

-Horseless vehicles; automobiles, motor cycles operated by steam, hydro-carbon, electric and pneumatic motors 1900
+Horseless vehicles; automobiles, motor cycles operated by steam, hydro-carbon, electric, and pneumatic motors.
+Numerous companies built cars as the 20th century began.

 1854 article by a radical Missouri advocate of slavery.